funcool/clojure.jdbc/docs/intro.rst

   resource management (using `with-open` or other specific macros for it, see examples).

-- clk.jdb has full support of all transaccions api, with ability to set database isolation level and use of nested transactions (savepoints).
+- clj.jdb has full support of all transaccions api, with ability to set database isolation level and use of nested transactions (savepoints).

   `with-transaction` macro works well with nested transactions using savepoints